bwwaaa/STA410-Course-Project---Anomaly-Detection-using-HMMs/README.md

 # STA410-Course-Project---Anomaly-Detection-using-HMMs
-This repository contains the files for a simulation of system log events and the usage of Hidden Markov Models (HMM), log-likelihoods, and z-scores to detect anomalous behavior.
+This repository contains the files for a simulation of system log events and the usage of Hidden Markov Models (HMMs), log-likelihoods, and z-scores to detect anomalous behavior.
 This is a submission for STA410 (Statistical Computation) by Monica Di Gennaro.
 (Student number: 1006988556, utorid: digenna4)

 ## Files in this repository
 The following files can be found in this repository: